 … or Selina… well…

 But ultimately, it’s never more “The Most Dangerous Game starring Batman and Catwoman” than it is “Joker fight with some fancy setpieces”, and the whole thing begins losing steam once Punch and Judy are out of the picture.
 Next thing you know, their boss is getting handed what may be his lamest defeat in the entire series.
 That shiny utility belt he stole?
 Bio-locked, so he can’t use any of the toys inside.
-It isn’t quite Firefly/Gearhead levels of pathetic (and I guess it’s a nice reference to Catwoman’s debut ep), but there’s still nothing pleasant about watching Batman’s archnemesis get taken down like a common mugger.
+It isn’t quite Firefly/Gearhead levels of pathetic (and I guess it’s a nice callback to Catwoman’s debut ep), but there’s still nothing pleasant about watching Batman’s archnemesis get taken down like a common mugger.

 Meanwhile, Batgirl and Catwoman go back up to Steed’s mansion aaaand let’s cut to the chase.